Alfredo Volpi

 What is Alfredo Volpi known for?

 Alfredo Volpi is celebrated for his geometric abstractions, especially his paintings of small triangular flags known as bandeirinhas.
-These flags, commonly seen at São Paulo street festivals, became a central motif in his work, which he explored in varied combinations for decades.Who was Alfredo Volpi?
+These flags, commonly seen at São Paulo street festivals, became a central motif in his work, which he explored in varied combinations for decades.What is Alfredo Volpi's most famous work?

 Sources